tasmota/docs/docs/Blinds-and-Shutters.md

 `ShutterOpenDuration` and `ShutterCloseDuration` define the open / close time.
 By changing the times you adjust the speed of the servo output shaft. `ShutterOpenDuration` and `ShutterCloseDuration` can be different.

+Using the `ShutterPwmRange` command to set the pulse width range:
+ - position 0° pulse width 500...1000ms.
+ - position 90° pulse width ~1500ms (center position is calculated automatically).
+ - position 180° pulse width 2000...2500ms.

+The calculation of parameters for `ShutterPwmRange` is obtained by dividing by 4 the minimum and maximum values of the pulse width range.
+For example the pulse width range for different servos:
+1. Servo mg90s: pulse width range 544 - 2400ms (1520ms center position), `ShutterPwmRange` 109, 480
+2. Servo TD-8130MG: pulse width range 500 - 2500ms (1500ms center position), `ShutterPwmRange` 100, 500

 Wemos Pin|GPIO|Component|Servo Signal
 :-:|:-:|:-:|:-:
 D3|0|Relay1|EN